 The PCRB's loss cost filing is based on indications of methods which have been selected as providing the best estimate of ultimate losses for the experience periods used in this analysis.
 The filing thus makes no explicit or implicit provision for uncertainty in estimates, either by way of adding an incremental margin to the best estimate or by selecting a method which produces results falling closer to the upper end than the lower end of the range of reasonable results achieved by various alternative methods.
-While the Principles would advocate application of an explicit provision for uncertainty under these circumstances, the PCRB has declined to do so in part because of the difficulty of objectively establishing an appropriate level for such a provision and in part because, in the context of Pennsylvania's current workers compensation pricing system, individual carriers have an opportunity to incorporate their own perspectives of uncertainty in the determination of their individual loss cost multipliers.
+While the Principles would advocate application of an explicit provision for uncertainty under these circumstances, the PCRB has declined to do so, in part because of the difficulty of objectively establishing an appropriate level for such a provision and in part because, in the context of Pennsylvania's current workers compensation pricing system, individual carriers have an opportunity to incorporate their own perspectives of uncertainty in the determination of their individual loss cost multipliers.
 The PCRB does recognize that recent world events have heightened the potential for catastrophic loss.

-Terrorism Risk Insurance Act of 2002 (TRIA): TRIA is presently scheduled to expire December 31, 2005.
-Such expiration would remove the existing federal backstop for substantial portions of possible losses due to acts of foreign terrorism.
-The questions of whether, when and if so on what terms TRIA may be extended are important sources of uncertainty for the national workers compensation markets, including Pennsylvania.
-The PCRB has filed and the Insurance Department has approved an endorsement form advising policyholders of the possible expiration of TRIA and notifying them that pricing parameters may be affected in unknown amounts by the expiration or extension of TRIA.
+Terrorism Risk Insurance Act of 2002 (TRIA) and Terrorism Risk Insurance Extension Act of 2005 (TRIEA): TRIEA extended, with modifications, the federal backstop for substantial portions of possible losses due to acts of foreign terrorism.
+TRIEA is set to expire on December 31, 2007.
+The questions of whether, when and, if so, on what terms TRIEA may be extended are important sources of uncertainty for the national workers compensation markets, including Pennsylvania.